-As Managing Director of an SME I hope that whatever government is voted into office will be pro business and will quickly take decisive steps to ensure that Ireland continues along the path to improved competitiveness which most SME’s embarked on in 2008.
+As Managing Director of an SME, I hope that whatever government is voted into office will be pro-business and will quickly take decisive steps to ensure that Ireland continues along the path to improved competitiveness which most SMEs embarked on in 2008.

-Specifically I would like to see a new government take the following actions within its first twelve months in office:-
+Specifically, I would like to see a new government take the following actions within its first twelve months in office:-

 1. Instruct the Irish headquartered banks to make a certain amount of funds available to profitable SME’s whose future is threatened by serious cash flow difficulties.
-These instructions need to be backed up by meaningful sanctions such as a withholding of financial support to banks which refuse to assist viable businesses with short term cash flow challenges.
+These instructions need to be backed up by meaningful sanctions such as withholding of financial support to banks that refuse to assist viable businesses with short term cash flow challenges.

 It is nothing short of a scandal that we are seeing profitable SME’s closing because of cash flow difficulties.
 Many of these companies could have been saved had the outgoing government made it a condition of rescuing the banking sector that these same rescued banks had been compelled to make funds available to viable businesses with cash flow difficulties.

 2. Take positive steps to facilitate entrepreneurs to set up new ventures in sectors where there is a reasonable possibility of success.
 There are openings in the ICT, financial services and medical devices sectors and in the green technology sector which should be actively encouraged.